mead-ml/mead-baseline/README.md

 This code implements seq2seq with mini-batching (as in other examples) using adagrad, adadelta, sgd or adam.
 It supports two vocabularies, and takes word2vec pre-trained models as input, filling in words that are attested in the dataset but not found in the pre-trained models.
 It uses dropout for regularization.

-This model takes multiple epochs before it really starts performing, and really needs to run on the GPU for realistic training times.
+For any reasonable size data, this really needs to run on the GPU for realistic training times.